y-randhal/y-randhal/README.md

-# Hi there, I'm Yuri Randhal! 👋
+# Hi there, I'm Yuri ! 👋

 I am a **Software Engineer** with 4 years of experience building fast, intuitive, and scalable web applications.
 My professional journey has been focused on the **Fintech industry**, where I've contributed to global platforms serving international markets.